Tracing Information Flow from Open Quantum Systems

-Apart from the test states employed in the measurement, which correspond to maximal information loss, Fig.~\ref{fig_expSetupAndSimulations}d also shows simulations of the trace distance for the case of no loss with the pair $\ket{H}$ and $\ket{V}$ as well as of an intermediate case with the test states $\ket{\psi_1} = (\ket{H} + \ket{P}) \, / \, \sqrt{2+\sqrt{2}}$ and $\ket{\psi_2} = (\ket{V} - \ket{M}) \, / \, \sqrt{2+\sqrt{2}}$.
-The particular structure of the information loss in the case of $\ket{\psi_1}$ and $\ket{\psi_2}$ is furthermore illustrated via the evolution of the system states in the Bloch sphere in Fig.~\ref{fig_expSetupAndSimulations}c.
-It corresponds to a dephasing operation in the $\{H,V\}$-basis together with a rotation of the states around the $z$-axis, under which the $z$-distance between two states stays constant.
-These two effects combine into the observed spiralling evolution of the states, where the Bloch vectors remain pointing in opposite directions.
+We start with a numerical simulation of the expected information flow based on the simple model described above, shown in Fig.~\ref{fig_expSetupAndSimulations}d.
+Initially, we see maximum distinguishability in the system, which in the course of the evolutions drops indicating a loss of the information from the system.
+For the pair $\ket{\mathrm{P}}$ and $\ket{\mathrm{M}}$, the information is completely lost.
+Subsequently, however, the trace distance increases again, which witnesses non-Markovianity.
+The appearance of non-Markovianity is a consequence of the form of the Hamiltonian and does not hinge on the finite boundaries of our system.
+While with five waveguides we observe distinct state recurrence for $\mathrm{H}$ and $\mathrm{V}$ polarizations (Fig.~\ref{fig_expSetupAndSimulations}b) influencing the timing and strength of the information backflow, also with an infinite number of waveguides non-Markovian behavior occurs, although without any recurrence effects.

-We would like to emphasize that non-Markovianity is in general present in our system also without finite boundaries.
-While with five waveguides we observe distinct recurrence for $H$ and $V$ polarizations (Fig.~\ref{fig_expSetupAndSimulations}b) influencing the timing and strength of the information backflow, also with an infinite number of waveguides non-Markovian behavior occurs, without any recurrence effects.
+The particular structure of the information loss is furthermore illustrated for the case of $\ket{\psi_1}$ and $\ket{\psi_2}$ via the evolution of the system states in the Bloch sphere in Fig.~\ref{fig_expSetupAndSimulations}c.
+It corresponds to a dephasing process in the $\{\mathrm{H},\mathrm{V}\}$-basis together with a change of the relative phase between the H and V components.
+These two effects combine into the spiralling evolution of the states, where the Bloch vectors remain pointing in opposite directions.